 Candidate to be re-elected

 Chris is a director and holds the position of Vice President of Telecommunities Canada, an organization that represents and promotes the Canadian community networking movement at the national and international level.
-He is on the steering committee of The Millennium Learning Centres, a community access network with 20 public sites and was a Director of Volunteer Ottawa, where he chaired the Technology Committee.
+He is on the steering committee of The Millennium Learning Centres, a community access network with 20 public sites and a Director of Volunteer Ottawa, where he chairs the Technology Committee.
 Cope is past Chair of the Nepean Environmental Committee, a citizen advisory committee of the former City of Nepean.

 He was employed as NCF's Executive